Seymour Stedman: Political career

 In 1897 Victor Berger decided to work at converting the Social Democracy of America, an organization established with the goal of constructing a socialist colony in some western American state into a full-fledged socialist political party.
 He gathered together Debs, Stedman, and others for this cause, which came to a climax at the heated June 1898 convention of the organization.
 The battle over the main question of colonization versus independent political action was won by the colonization faction by a vote of 53 to 37, a result that caused Berger, Debs, Stedman, and their co-thinkers to bolt the convention and establish a new political organization of their own — the Social Democratic Party of America (SDP).

 Stedman was a member of the governing National Executive Committee of the SDP from 1898.
 When after much acrimonious debate that organization merged with a similarly named Eastern organization headed by Henry Slobodin and Morris Hillquit to form the Socialist Party of America (SPA) in 1901, Stedman became a founding member of that organization as well.

-Stedman's name was offered for nomination for Vice President of the United States at the SPA's 1908 Convention in Chicago, but he trailed Benjamin Hanford for the honor, losing by a vote of 106 to 46.
+In 1904, he was the Socialist Party of America's nominee for Cook County state's attorney.
+Stedman's name was offered for nomination for Vice President of the United States at the SPA's 1908 convention in Chicago, but he trailed Benjamin Hanford in the balloting, losing by a vote of 106 delegates to 46.
+That year, he again was the parry's nominee for Cook County state's attorney.
 In 1912, Stedman was elected to the Illinois House of Representatives as one of three representatives from the 13th district alongside Republican incumbent Benton Kleeman and Progressive candidate Elmer Schnackenberg.
 He was the Socialist's candidate for Speaker of the Illinois House of Representatives in the 48th General Assembly.
 In 1914, Stedman lost reelection, finishing fifth of five candidates for three seats.

-In 1915 Stedman was their candidate for Mayor of Chicago and in 1920 for Vice President of the United States, running on a ticket headed by Eugene V. Debs.
+In 1915 Stedman was their candidate for mayor of Chicago and in 1920 for Vice President of the United States, running on a ticket headed by Eugene V. Debs.
 During World War I Stedman was a prominent defender of war opponents indicted for sedition, most notably Rose Pastor Stokes.

-During the popular front period of the late 1930s, Stedman was briefly a member of the Communist Party of America.
+In 1941, Stedman joined the campaign to free Earl Browder, the General Secretary of the Communist Party USA imprisoned on charges of passport fraud.
+The next year, Stedman joined the party himself, believing that the Socialists had lost the support of the working class.

 Death

 Seymour Stedman died on July 9, 1948, in Chicago, Illinois.
+He was honored with an obituary in the Daily Worker.